Last Updated on November 21, 2022

-This is a full-suspension bike ideal for women or smaller riders.
+This is a full-suspension bike that is ideal for women or smaller riders.
 This has a versatile geometry that lets it efficiently climb and remain stable on descents and high speeds sections.

-It’s also a splendid choice if you’re looking to start mountain biking with style.
+It’s also a great choice if you’re looking to start mountain biking with style.
 It even provides you with additional comfort that you won’t find on hardtail bikes!

 This runs on a 9-speed Shimano Acera drivetrain.
 It isn’t the most reliable.
 But it’s better than the 2x versions because it only has one stable chainring.

 The fork is an SR Suntour XCM with 120 mm of travel.
-This also has an SR Suntour Raidon air shock at the back.
+This is paired with an SR Suntour Raidon air shock at the back.
 Its brakes are Shimano MT200 with massive 180 mm disc rotors.